Dr Dan Santos

 About

-I am a Postdoctoral Fellow at CPAS, working on an MRFF project entitled ‘Developing an Evidence–Based Model for Building Trust in Australian Stem Cell Research and Therapies’.
+I joined the Australian National Centre for the Public Awareness of Science (CPAS) in 2022 and I am currently a Research Fellow.
 I earned my PhD and MA (both in Geography) from Clark University, and a BA (Hons) in Environmental Studies and BSc in Genetics and Environmental Science, both from the University of Melbourne.
 In 2020-21, I was a Visiting Fellow in the Program on Science, Technology and Society at the Harvard Kennedy School.
 Prior to joining CPAS, I was a Research and Teaching Assistant at Monash University and the University of Melbourne in human geography and bioethics.

 Affiliations